-- 2. Enter a valid number that corresponds to 000-104 minutes. - 3.
-Press HOLD to save the entry.
+2. Enter a valid number on the dial pad that corresponds to 000-104 minutes.

+3. Press HOLD to save the entry.
 A confirmation tone is heard and the display updates.

 The Message Wait Reminder Timer determines the time between repeated reminder tones to a key telephone with a message waiting.
 Digital station users may be reminded of a message waiting on their telephone with an audible signal presented at a timed interval.